GTPB/ADER17S/README.md

 How do the sequencing choices influence the kind of questions you can answer

 ### LO 2 - List steps in the analysis of RNA-Seq differential expression experiments
 	What are the steps in RNA-Seq data analysis

 ### LO 3 - Assess the general quality of the raw data from the sequencing facility

 #### 	LO 3.1 - Interpret what are fastq files and what is their content
-What information is in fastq files, and how is it organized
+What information is there in fastq files, and how is it organised?

 #### 	LO 3.2 - Use software like FastQC to process fastq files and produce QC reports